efieleke/CommandLib/README.md

 - If the implementation of your command is naturally synchronous, inherit from SyncCommand

-- If the implementation of your command is naturally asynchronous and makes use of await, inherit from TaskCommand
+- If the implementation of your command is naturally asynchronous and makes use of Tasks (i.e. the Tasl class), inherit from TaskCommand

-- If the implementation of your command is naturally asynchronous but does not make use of await, inherit from AsyncCommand
+- If the implementation of your command is naturally asynchronous but does not make use of tasks, inherit from AsyncCommand

 - Make your implementation responsive to abort requests.
 To do this, make ocassional calls to Command.CheckAbortFlag() or Command.AbortRequested.